michael2012z/BitBible/markdown/KJV/files/Job.md

 5. He that speaketh flattery to his friends, even the eyes of his children shall fail.

-6. He hath made me also a byword of the people; and aforetime I was as a tabret.aforetime: or, before them
+6. He hath made me also a byword of the people; and aforetime I was as a tabret.

-7. Mine eye also is dim by reason of sorrow, and all my members are as a shadow.my members: or, my thoughts
+7. Mine eye also is dim by reason of sorrow, and all my members are as a shadow.

 8. Upright men shall be astonied at this, and the innocent shall stir up himself against the hypocrite.

-9. The righteous also shall hold on his way, and he that hath clean hands shall be stronger and stronger.be…: Heb. add strength
+9. The righteous also shall hold on his way, and he that hath clean hands shall be stronger and stronger.

 10. But as for you all, do ye return, and come now: for I cannot find one wise man among you.

-11. My days are past, my purposes are broken off, even the thoughts of my heart.the thoughts: Heb. the possessions
+11. My days are past, my purposes are broken off, even the thoughts of my heart.

-12. They change the night into day: the light is short because of darkness.short: Heb. near
+12. They change the night into day: the light is short because of darkness.

 13. If I wait, the grave is mine house: I have made my bed in the darkness.

-14. I have said to corruption, Thou art my father: to the worm, Thou art my mother, and my sister.said: Heb. cried, or, called
+14. I have said to corruption, Thou art my father: to the worm, Thou art my mother, and my sister.

 15. And where is now my hope? as for my hope, who shall see it?